omkarjagtap1011/Adobe-India-Hackathon-Round-1A/README.md

 **JSON Output Generation**
 The final output is a structured JSON with the document title and a hierarchical outline[], each entry containing:

-level: H1/H2/H3
+level: H1/H2/H3,

-text: Header text
+text: Header text,

-page: Page number
+page: Page number.

 ## 🎯 Key Features